 Consider sharing what is going on with friends

-Some people I know kept their fertility issues and subsequent IVF secret from friends and family, but personally I just feel that adds to the HUGE stress and enormity of what you’re going through.
-Firstly I had a miscarriage anyway that everyone found out about because it happened on Boxing Day , the day after my birthday (yay, thanks for that body) and from that point onwards both my husband and I just told people what we were going through, we found it easier that way and it also avoided those awkward questions about ‘when are you having another baby’.
+Some people I know have kept their fertility issues and subsequent IVF secret from friends and family, but personally I just feel that adds to the HUGE stress and enormity of what you’re going through.
+After my first chemical pregnancy, from that point onwards both my husband and I just told people what we were going through, we found it easier that way and it also avoided those awkward questions about ‘when are you having another baby’.
 Everyone to date has been nothing but supportive.
 It’s certainly helped when a friend has asked ‘how are you?’ and I’ve burst into tears, not then having to explain what’s going on, because they know.

 Learn to say no